kn1451j/VisualSim/README.md

 To use Gaussian Splatting (requires GPU), use web_server.py server.
 Otherwise, run web_simple.py (which will just display a static image).

+/web -> contains all the code for the flask server /src -> contains the "navigation" and custom "interface" (action) ROS2 packages

 # Setup:
+### rclpy
+Download and setup ROS2

 ### Gaussian Splatting (used for rendering the image scene)

 Download a pretrained model from - https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/datasets/pretrained/models.zip

-You will need to configure the paths in render_img.py based on this
+You will need to configure the paths in render_img.py based on the path of the model.